WHYME31/Solar-Panel-Inspection-using-MobileNetV3-Architecture-/README.md

 * The layers are
   1. Flatten
   1. Dropout
-  1. Dense (using softmax as sctivation function)
+  1. Dense (using softmax as activation function)

 * A concept of early Stopping is introduced to prevent overfitting